Medal of Honor recipient visits 25th Infantry Division

-Dwight W. Barnwell, Medal of Honor recipient, visits the 25th Infantry Division at Schofield Barracks, Oahu, Hawaii, March 21st, 2023.
-During his visit, Barnwell was honored at various ceremonies honoring his time in service and his acts of heroism.
+Dwight W. Birdwell, Medal of Honor recipient, visits the 25th Infantry Division at Schofield Barracks, Oahu, Hawaii, March 21st, 2023.
+During his visit, Birdwell was honored at various ceremonies honoring his time in service and his acts of heroism.
 (U.S. Army video by Sgt.
 Gary Singleton)

 |Date Taken: